memfault/memfault-yocto/meta-memfault-swupdate-example/README.md

 # meta-memfault-swupdate-example

+> ⚠️ This repository is a configuration example.
+For your own project, we
+> recommend that you fork this repository and modify it to fit your needs.

 This repository is based on [sbabic/meta-swupdate-boards][1] and contains [Memfault][2]-specific [Yocto][3] setups to run [SWUpdate][4] in [Suricatta daemon mode][5], using Memfault's OTA capabilities as a payload server.